2017-18 Course Enrollment Deadlines

 There are two components to course registration:

 Request the course.
-You will need the following information to request enrolment in a course online:
+You will need the following information to request enrollment in a course online:

 Activity Code = The identifying code of a course or activity (i.e. HIS2651Y) Y indicates a full credit course, and H indicates a half credit course.